p55t/aws-intro-immersion/lab2-rds.md

 > ![](./media2/image15.png)

-19. Under *Database Options*, enter a DB name called "immersionday" and accept the defaults for *database port, parameter group, option group* and *IAM DB authentication*.
+19. Under *Additional Configuraton*, enter a Initial Database name called "immersionday" and accept the defaults for *database port, parameter group, option group* and *IAM DB authentication*.
 Leave the default options for the rest of the configuration groups (*Encryption, Backup,